-Developed by Cartoon Network’s Adult Swim, Amateur Surgeon is a new game that begs the question, do you need a medical degree to preform surgery?
+Developed by Cartoon Network’s Adult Swim, Amateur Surgeon is a new game that begs the question, do you need a medical degree to perform surgery?
 Of course not.
 All you need, in this case anyway, is everything that you might find in say, a pizza delivery van.

-Using a handful of tools such as a pizza cutter, salad tongs, stapler, and lighter you hack your way into variety of colorful, back-alley vagrants that you run into under varying circumstances, some more violent than others.
+Using a handful of tools such as a pizza cutter, salad tongs, stapler, and lighter you hack your way into a variety of colorful, back-alley vagrants that you run into under varying circumstances, some more violent than others.

-On the other hand, the mini-games that make up Amateur Surgeon are fun to begin with but after a while they can get a bit tedious when the game fails to recognize where you are placing your finger.
+On the other hand, the mini-games that make up Amateur Surgeon are fun, to begin with, but after a while, they can get a bit tedious when the game fails to recognize where you are placing your finger.

 It also does this with the cutting part which is the most annoying because there really isn’t anything you can do but keep trying until the game realizes that you are in the right spot.
 Now, I have pretty small fingers and I ended up using my pinkie so I can only imagine what some people are experiencing with this game.

 The actions in the mini-game may be repetitive at times but there are plenty of new tools introduced throughout the game to keep you interested — not to mention the endless entertainment supplied by a cast of deranged characters typical of Adult Swim.
-Even if you can’t get into the games, the sheer hilarity of the story line is enough to get you hooked, or at least wondering what the next silhouetted figure in your patient file has in store.
+Even if you can’t get into the games, the sheer hilarity of the storyline is enough to get you hooked, or at least wondering what the next silhouetted figure in your patient file has in store.